vtejapy/linux-notes/content/basic_security.md

     openssl x509 -req -days 3650 -sha256 -in server.csr \
                  -CA ca.pem \
                  -CAkey ca-key.pem \
-                 -CAcreateserial -out server-cert.pem
+                 -CAcreateserial -out server.pem

-This will produce the ``server-cert.pem`` certificate file containing the public key.
+This will produce the ``server.pem`` certificate file containing the public key.
 Together with the ``server-key.pem`` file, this makes up a server's keys pair.

 Move the server's keys pair to a given location where the web server is able to access

-    mv server-cert.pem /etc/httpd/ssl/server-cert.pem
+    mv server-cert.pem /etc/httpd/ssl/server.pem
     mv server-key.pem /etc/httpd/ssl/server-key.pem

 We'll instruct the http server to use these files.
 To improve secutity, make sure the private key file will be safe, e.g. changing the file permissions.